Layr-Labs/hello-world-avs/README.md

 - Operator needs a minimum stake amount to make submissions
 - Add another strategy to the AVS
 - Operator must respond within a certain number of blocks

+## Deployment on Holesky

+To deploy the Hello World AVS contracts to the Holesky network, follow these steps:

+1. Ensure you have the necessary RPC URL and private key for the Holesky network.
+2. Run the deployment script using Foundry:
+    ```bash
+    forge script script/HoleskyDeployer.s.sol:HoleskyDeployer --rpc-url $RPC_URL --private-key $PRIVATE_KEY --broadcast -vvvv
+    ```
+    Replace `$RPC_URL` with your Holesky RPC URL and `$PRIVATE_KEY` with your private key.

+## Adding a New Strategy

+To add a new strategy to the Hello World AVS, follow the guide provided in [`AddNewStrategy.md`](https://github.com/Layr-Labs/hello-world-avs/blob/master/AddNewStrategy.md).
+This guide walks you through the necessary steps to add and whitelist a new strategy for the AVS.